 A fast heart rate can be the result of:

 - atrial fibrillation (AF): This involves disordered signals that are fired off in rapid succession, causing fibrillation, which is an uncoordinated quivering of the muscle wall of the atria.
-This has often been described as looking like a "bag of worms."
-The atria stop pumping blood effectively, yet enough blood still reaches the ventricles to allow the heart to function.
-AF is potentially dangerous, however, because blood can pool in the atrium and lead to clot formation.
+The atria usually contract (or beat) between 60 to 100 times per minute, but in cases of AF, the atria can contract over 400 times per minute.
+This usually causes the atria to contract without first allowing blood to fill the atrial chambers, and the ventricles struggle to match the atrial rate of contraction.
+As a result, this often causes blood to pool in the atria, which can lead to clot formation.
 If one of these clots travels to the brain, it causes a stroke.
-AF is the most common form of harmful arrhythmia, affecting almost 1% of the population.
-It is more common in seniors, affecting about 5% of people over age 69.
-One study showed that 1 in 4 people over the age of 40 will develop AF.
+AF is the most common form of harmful arrhythmia.
+Around 200,000 Canadians are diagnosed with AF, and the lifetime risk of developing AF is around 25% for individuals over the age of 40.

 - ventricular fibrillation (V-fib or VF): This is the most dangerous form of arrhythmia.
 The ventricles twitch but don't pump blood.
 If the twitching does not stop on its own or by a shock from a defibrillator, it is always fatal.